invesalius/gsoc/gsoc_application.md

 ### 5. Cross your fingers ###

-According to the [calendar](https://developers.google.com/open-source/gsoc/timeline?hl=en), the result will be announced on May 8th 18:00 (UTC).
+According to the [calendar](https://developers.google.com/open-source/gsoc/timeline?hl=en), the result will be announced on April 30th 18:00 (UTC).

 Good luck!